como-usar-gpio-raspberry-pi

 GPIOs operate at 3.3V.
 Do not exceed this voltage, or you will damage the Raspberry Pi.

-Digital output with GPIO
+Digital Output with GPIO

 To use GPIOs on the Raspberry Pi, it is necessary to configure the pins as inputs or outputs.
 This can be done using programming languages like Python (which is the most commonly used for learning).

-To use them, we have the RPi.GPIO library, which is one of the most popular for interacting with GPIOs in Python.
+To use them, we have the RPi.GPIO library, one of the most popular for interacting with GPIOs in Python.
 We can install it by running the following command in your Raspberry Pi terminal:

-sudo apt-get install python3-rpi.gpio
+sudo apt-get update sudo apt-get install python3-rpi.gpio

 Now, we can configure a GPIO pin as an output and turn on an LED: